ankane/pgsync/README.md

 - `null`
 - `untouched`

-Rules starting with `unique_` require the table to have a primary key. `unique_phone` requires a numeric primary key.
+Rules starting with `unique_` require the table to have a single column primary key. `unique_phone` requires a numeric primary key.

 ## Foreign Keys